-HIV belongs to the lentivirus subgroup of retroviruses, which cause “slow” infections with long incubation periods (see Chapter 44).
-HIV has a cylinder-shaped (type D) core surrounded by an envelope containing virus-specific glycoproteins (gp120 and gp41) (Figures 45–1 and 45–2).
+HIV is classified within the lentivirus subgroup of retroviruses.
+The virion has a cylinder-shaped (type D) core surrounded by an envelope containing virus-specific glycoproteins (gp120 and gp41) (Figures 45–1 and 45–2).
 The genome of HIV consists of two identical molecules of single-stranded, positive-polarity RNA and is said to be diploid.
 (Note that this is not double-stranded RNA, which consists of one positive strand and one negative strand.)

 Human immunodeficiency virus (HIV).
 Electron micrograph.
 Large arrow points to a mature virion of HIV that has just been released from the infected lymphocyte at the bottom of the figure.
 Small arrow (in bottom left of image) points to several nascent virions in the cytoplasm just prior to budding from the cell membrane.
 (Used with permission from Dr. A. Harrison, Dr. P. Feirino, and Dr. E. Palmer, Public Health Image Library, Centers for Disease Control and Prevention.)